Travel Resources

 We encourage students, faculty, and staff to engage globally.
 Use the resources on this page to prepare for travel.

-Penn Global maintains a robust website with regularly updated advice, including COVID-19 related requirements and restrictions for international travel.
+Penn Global maintains a robust website with regularly updated advice, including risk levels and restrictions for international travel.
 Please visit the Penn Global site whenever you are planning travel as information is subject to change.

 Important Visa Note: CIBT is Penn’s preferred vendor for visa services.
 In order to receive the discounted rate and connect to Penn’s dedicated service team, participants must use the Penn CIBT Portal.